Welcoming a New Life into Christianity

 "For in Christ Jesus you are all children of God through faith.
 As many of you as were baptized into Christ Jesus have clothed yourself with Christ.
 There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus."

 At St. John’s, our baptism proceedings feature a traditional service and response from the congregation.
 The minister proudly brings the child out into the congregation to meet the church family.
-We give all parents the seashell used during the baptism ceremony and a copy of the days New York Times to commemorate this special day.
+We give all parents the seashell used during the baptism ceremony and a certificate commemorating this special day.

 Who is baptized in the UCC?